s-expressionists/Cleavir/BIR/API.md

 Functions
 =========

-A `function` represents a target function.
-They have a set of `iblocks`, a `start` iblock, and an `end` iblock, except that the `end` may be `nil` if the function never returns.
+A `function` represents a function.
+They have a set of `iblocks`, a `start` iblock, a `returni` instruction, except that the `returni` may be `nil` if the function never returns.
 They have a `lambda-list`.
-They have a set of `variables` referenced within them, i.e. including both variables it owns and variables it closes over.
-They maintain the set of `encloses` over them.
+They have a set of `variables` which are bound by the function.

 Graph modifications
 ===================